Frequently Asked Questions for the JTAA Lacrosse 2022 Spring Rec Season

 ANSWER: JTAA Lacrosse does not furnish player equipment.
 All players are responsible for their own equipment.
 These links on equipment from US Lacrosse will be very helpful:

-NEW PLAYERS: For all new U7 and up players to the sport, we highly suggest looking for starter sets of pads and gloves, and less expensive beginning sticks, all of which can be found in local sporting goods stores and widely available online.
+NEW PLAYERS: For all new 6U and up players to the sport, we highly suggest looking for starter sets of pads and gloves, and less expensive beginning sticks, all of which can be found in local sporting goods stores and widely available online.
 You do not need to spend a fortune on equipment for the first year player.
-Many parents of first year players have borrowed equipment from older players that they are no longer using, and have also found excellent used helmets, sticks, and other equipment on eBay, Craigslist, and Letgo.
+Many parents of first year players have borrowed equipment from older players that they are no longer using it, and have also found excellent used helmets, sticks, and other equipment on Facebook Marketplace, eBay, Sidleine Swap, Craigslist, and other online shops.

-ANSWER: Unfortunately, JTAA Lacrosse does not offer helmets anymore.
+ANSWER: No, JTAA Lacrosse does not offer helmets to borrow, rent, or for sale.

-ANSWER: No. SFYLL has ruled that every player in our league must use NOCSAE approved field helmets only.
+ANSWER: No. Every player in our league must use NOCSAE approved field helmets only.

-ANSWER: For insurance and SFYLL league rule requirements, it is mandatory for all players, head coaches, asst coaches, referees, and league officials to be current members of US Lacrosse during the 2018 season.
+ANSWER: For insurance and league rule requirements, it is mandatory for all players, head coaches, asst coaches, referees, and league officials to be current members of US Lacrosse during the 2022 season.
 We must have 100% participation with every player and coach.
 This is such a serious issue for JTAA that you will not be able to register your child without providing your child's current and valid US Lacrosse membership number at the time of initial registration.
-The SFYLL season runs through Saturday April 21, 2018 so for the 2018 season, your US Lacrosse membership must be valid through and including 4/21/18.
+The season runs through May 2022 so for the 2022 season, your US Lacrosse membership must be valid through May 2022.
 There are no exceptions to this policy.

 ANSWER: This is a requirement at the time of registering your child to play JTAA Lacrosse.
 The system will prompt you for that information as soon as you choose to register for the sport of lacrosse.
 Please make sure you sign up for a new membership or renew your current membership with US Lacrosse prior to attempting to register with us online.
 The US Lacrosse membership must be for your child and the registration system will not accept your adult US Lacrosse membership number if you have one.

-For all coaches to submit their valid US Lacrosse membership to us, please click here.
-Scroll down until you see 2017 US Lacrosse Membership Number Coach Registration and click Begin Registration (Green Button).
+For all coaches to submit their valid US Lacrosse membership to us, you can do so at www.jtaa.org and click on Volunteer Registration.

-ANSWER: No. We do not require your child's health insurance information because your child is a member of US Lacrosse that is described above in #27 and #28.
+ANSWER: No. We do not require your child's health insurance information because your child is a member of US Lacrosse that is described above.
 This US Lacrosse membership provides insurance in order for your child to be allowed to play JTAA Lacrosse.
 US Lacrosse partners with Bollinger Insurance to provide exclusive on-the-field coverage for all US Lacrosse members.

 The US Lacrosse Member Insurance Program provides General Liability and Accident Medical Insurance to all members while participating in covered amateur lacrosse activities.
 The Insurance Program has been developed by the US Lacrosse Insurance/Risk Management Committee to establish high quality insurance standards for the sport and to provide protection to all registered members during the term of their membership.